eclipse-wakaama/wakaama/README.md

  - Server Object (id: 1)
  - Device Object (id: 3) containing hard-coded values from the Example LWM2M Client of Appendix E of the LWM2M Technical Specification.
- - Test object (id: 1024) from the lwm2mclient as described above.
+ - Test Object (id: 31024) from the lwm2mclient as described above.

 The lightclient does not feature any command-line interface.